nickscozza/Team-Soon-AI-Hackathon-Files/README.md

 - How to optimize the performance of the genetic algorithm.

-As a starting point, we're using the workshop example that generates prompts that are in the form of a set of words.
+As a starting point, we're using the workshop example that generates prompts which are in the form of a set of words.
+These sets of words will be evoloved to produce an output that will be similar to an supplied desired output.

-The genetic algorithm operates on binary genotypes, performing operations such as crossover and mutation to explore the space of possible prompts.
-The genetic algorithm aims to discover prompts that are effective in guiding the LLM to produce text with the desired sentiment.
+The genetic algorithm operates on binary genotypes, performing operations such as crossover and mutation to explore the space of possible prompts & experiment with solutions.

+By executing the genetic algorithm, we are able to evolve, manipulate, and select prompts that produce outputs similar to the desired output.